-(2) Mr. Furlong served as our interim Co-President from March 5, 2020 through July 14, 2020.
-In connection with his role as interim Co-President, Mr. Furlong received \$75,000 in cash compensation and restricted stock units with a grant date value of \$54,200.
-Mr. Furlong was promoted to Senior Vice President, Chief Financial Officer and Treasurer on February 3, 2021.

-(3) Mr. Macan joined the Company as Senior Vice President, General Counsel, Chief Compliance Officer and Corporate Secretary on January 21, 2020.
+- (2) Mr. Furlong served as our interim Co-President from March 5, 2020 through July 14, 2020.
+In connection with his role as interim Co-President, Mr. Furlong received \$75,000 in cash compensation and restricted stock units with a grant date value of \$54,200 for the period ended December 31, 2020.
+Mr. Furlong was promoted to Senior Vice President, Chief Financial Officer and Treasurer on February 3, 2021. - (3) Mr. Macan joined the Company as Senior Vice President, General Counsel, Chief Compliance Officer and Corporate Secretary on January 21, 2020.
 Mr. Macan served as our interim Co-President from March 5, 2020 through July 14, 2020.
-In connection with his role as interim Co-President, Mr. Macan received \$75,000 in cash compensation and restricted stock units with a grant date value of \$54,200.

-(4) Mr. Harper retired effective as of March 31, 2021.

-(5) Mr. Thatcher resigned as President, Chief Executive Officer and Director on March 5, 2020 and from any position of employment with the Company effective as of May 1, 2020.
-We treated his separation of service as a termination of employment without cause, see "Narrative Disclosure to Summary Compensation Table" below.

-(6) Mr. Guthrie's employment with the Company terminated effective as of December 31, 2020.
-We treated his separation of service as a termination of employment without cause, see "Narrative Disclosure to Summary Compensation Table" below.

-(7) The amounts reported represent the aggregate grant date fair value of the options to purchase shares of our common stock and stock awards that may be settled for shares of our common stock granted to the Named Executive Officers in the covered fiscal years, calculated in accordance with the Financial Accounting Standard Board's ASC Topic 718.
+In connection with his role as interim Co-President, Mr. Macan received \$75,000 in cash compensation and restricted stock units with a grant date value of \$54,200 for the period ended December 31, 2020. - (4) The amounts reported represent the aggregate grant date fair value of the options to purchase shares of our common stock and stock awards that may be settled for shares of our common stock granted to the Named Executive Officers in the covered fiscal years, calculated in accordance with the Financial Accounting Standard Board's ASC Topic 718.
 Such grant date fair values do not take into account any estimated forfeitures related to service-vesting conditions.
-See Note 14 (Share Based Compensation) to our financial statements as included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 2, 2021 for the assumptions used in calculating the grant date fair value of the stock options and stock awards reported in these columns.

-(8) Reflects amounts paid pursuant to our bonus program for each of the covered fiscal years.
-For a description of our fiscal 2020 bonus program, see "Narrative Disclosure to Summary Compensation Table" below.

-(9) The amount reported for Mr. Sullivan includes payment of \$6,223 for automobile commuting costs to spend business time in Corporate Headquarters in Malvern, PA, including \$373 for a "gross-up" payment to offset the tax liability.
-The amount reported for Mr. Furlong includes payment of \$65,111 for relocation expenses associated with travel to our Company headquarters, including \$27,336 for a "gross-up" payment to offset the tax liability incurred in connection with such expenses.
+See Note 15 (Share Based Compensation) to our financial statements as included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 8, 2022 for the assumptions used in calculating the grant date fair value of the stock options and stock awards reported in these columns. - (5) Reflects amounts paid pursuant to our bonus program for each of the covered fiscal years.
+For a description of our fiscal 2021 bonus program, see "Narrative Disclosure to Summary Compensation Table" below. - (6) For the years ended December 31, 2021 and 2020, the amount reported for Mr. Sullivan includes payment of \$11,730 and \$6,223, respectively, for automobile commuting costs to spend business time in Corporate Headquarters in Malvern, PA, including \$330 and \$373, respectively, for a "gross-up" payment to offset the tax liability.
+For the years ended December 31, 2021 and 2020, the amount reported for Mr. Furlong includes payment of \$79,141 and \$65,111, respectively, for relocation expenses associated with travel to our Company headquarters, including \$33,541 and \$27,336, respectively, for a "gross-up" payment to offset the tax liability incurred in connection with such expenses.
 Such amount is to be repaid to the Company if Mr. Furlong terminates his employment with us voluntarily or his employment is terminated for cause within 24 months of the effective date of his employment.
-The amount reported for Mr. Macan includes payment of \$111,283 for relocation expenses associated with relocating to our Company headquarters, including \$51,283 for a "gross-up" payment to offset the tax liability incurred in connection with such expenses.
+For the year ended December 31, 2020, the amount reported for Mr. Macan includes payment of \$111,283 for relocation expenses associated with relocating to our Company headquarters, including \$51,283 for a "gross-up" payment to offset the tax liability incurred in connection with such expenses.
 Such amount is to be repaid to the Company if Mr. Macan terminates his employment with us voluntarily or his employment is terminated for cause within 24 months of the effective date of his employment.
-The amount reported for Mr. Thatcher includes payment of \$490,782 for severance payments and \$14,754 for accrued but unused vacation payout at separation.
-The amount reported for Mr. Guthrie includes payment of \$31,827 for accrued but unused vacation payout at separation.

-Narrative Disclosure to 2020 Summary Compensation Table
+Narrative Disclosure to 2021 Summary Compensation Table